Emotional Dumping vs Venting: 7 Ways to Escape the Spiral

 Emotional Dumping vs Emotional Sharing

 There is a difference between emotional sharing and dumping emotions.
-Sharing your emotions with others allows you to do so in a balanced way, asking for support while keeping the other person’s feelings in mind.
+Sharing your emotions with others can be balanced by asking for support while keeping the other person’s feelings in mind.

 In contrast, an emotional dump occurs when you release your feelings without considering the listener’s emotional state, expecting them to take it all in without sharing anything in return.
 Relationships can be drained by dumping emotions, but sharing emotions is healthy.